davelens/dotfiles/README.md

 You can still use vim with the same vimrc, but the option is there to use neovim.

+As of march 2020 I created a separate [changelog](https://github.com/davelens/dotfiles/blob/master/VIM_CHANGELOG.md) for my `.vimrc` which I'll attempt to maintain, in order to explain some of my reasoning to my future self.

 ## Autocompletion
 Vim will use YouCompleteMe (YCM), a plugin that requires a pre-compiled component.
 [See their installation instructions](https://github.com/Valloric/YouCompleteMe#installation) to get this sorted.